 - Cut cucumbers into desired shapes, either lengthwise into spears (about 8 spears per cucumber), or crosswise into 1/4-inch thick chips.

-- Pack cucumbers into jars, alternating with a few sprigs of dill and 2 smashed garlic cloves per jar.
+- Pack cucumbers into jars, alternating with a few sprigs of dill, and 2 chilies and 2 smashed garlic cloves per jar.
 Top with peppercorns, mustard seed and coriander seed (1/2 teaspoon of each per jar).

 - Combine vinegar, water, salt and sugar in a small saucepan.
 Bring to a simmer over medium heat until sugar and salt are completely dissolved.

 - Pour warm vinegar over top of cucumbers, filling jars to the very top.
 If necessary you can top the jars off with a bit of water to be sure the cucumbers are completely covered.